ksefcovic/CYBR4580/CompileEverything.md

 https://source.android.com/setup/build/requirements

-Recommended process to build all of the java code for the userdebug variant of the Pixel XL:
+Recommended process to build all of the java code for the userdebug variant of the Pixel XL (for flashing only):
 ```bash
 cd /home/aaron/CapstoneProject
 source build/envsetup.sh